kyma-project/test-infra/docs/how-to/ado/how-to_integrate-githubcom-azurepipeline.md

 ##### - Local IDE

-11. Our repository is is created.
+11. Our repository is created.
 Now, clone it to your computer.
 For this copy the repository url

     ![clone-repo](./images/clone-repo.png)